- Noteable Characteristics

 First, get all the dependencies.
 Extract the MC and MCH compiler kits to some directory.
 You can't run these in windows, so you'll need to setup a MS-DOS emulator to work on that folder.

 Setup an MML folder in the directory with MC (not mandatory, but it being organized helps when dealing with this, trust me).
 To compile your MML file, all you'll need to do is type in MC /v/c [yourfilehere].

 This will give you a .M or a .M2, depending on what you wrote for the preprocessor in the actual MML file.
 You can play these back with FMPMD2000

 • The /v option is what writes the voices to the output.
 If you don't specify this on MC or on your script, your file will not make sound!

 PMD File Watcher

-is a tool (at the moment only available for win64) that makes the compile-and-play process much easier.
+is a tool that makes the compile-and-play process much easier.
 To use it, just:

 1 - Download it here